tagus/crypt/README.md

 8. `new` creates a new `cryptfile`
 9. `pwd` copies the pwd of the specified service in your clipboard

+The `--help` flag can be used in conjunction with any command to get more details about usage and optional flags.

 ## Structure
 Each service is stored as a `credential` with the given structure.